kabir-02/Altruistica-Host/README.md

 ### Running the server

 In a separate terminal, type `node server.js` to get the server running.
-To test whether it is running, you can load `https://localhost:8082` and a 'Hello World; will be displayed.

 ##  Other Commands - Don't use right now!